sisl/POMDPStressTesting.jl/joss/paper.md

 We provide a benchmark example often used in the falsification literature [@at_simulink] which uses a Simulink$^\text{\textregistered}$ automatic transmission model as the black-box system and selects throttle and brake control inputs as part of the environment.
 Typically, implementing the \textsc{Distance} and \textsc{IsEvent} functions rely solely on the output of the black-box system under test, thus keeping in accordance with the black-box formulation.

-Our package builds off work originally done in the AdaptiveStressTesting.jl [@ast] package, but POMDPStressTesting.jl adheres to the interface defined by POMDPs.jl and provides different action modes and solver types.
+Our package builds off work originally done in the AdaptiveStressTesting.jl package [@ast], but POMDPStressTesting.jl adheres to the interface defined by POMDPs.jl and provides different action modes and solver types.
 Related falsification tools (i.e. tools that do not include most-likely failure analysis) are \textsc{S-TaLiRo} [@staliro], Breach [@breach], \textsc{Rrt-Rex} [@rrtrex], and \textsc{FalStar} [@falstar].
 These packages use a combination of optimization, path planning, and reinforcement learning techniques to solve the falsification problem.
 The tool closely related to POMDPStressTesting.jl is the AST Toolbox in Python [@ast_av], which wraps around the gym reinforcement learning environment [@gym].